Years ago my mini-me asked, “When can I get my nose pierced?”

 “Yeah, I do.”

 I patted the sofa.
 “Sit.
-Let me tell you a story.”
+Let me tell you a story.
+A travel story.”

 There we were.
 In the third floor bathroom.
 Me and my co-worker.